coredns/coredns.io/content/plugins/grpc.md

   but they have to use the same `tls_servername`.
 E.g. mixing 9.9.9.9 (QuadDNS) with 1.1.1.1 (Cloudflare) will not work.
 * `policy` specifies the policy to use for selecting upstream servers.
 The default is `random`.
+* `fallthrough` **[ZONES...]** If a query results in NXDOMAIN from the gRPC backend, pass the request to the next plugin instead of returning the NXDOMAIN response.
+This is useful when the gRPC backend is authoritative for a zone but should not return authoritative NXDOMAIN responses for queries that don't actually belong to that zone (e.g., search path queries).
+If **[ZONES...]** is omitted, then fallthrough happens for all zones.
+If specific zones are listed, then only queries for those zones will be subject to fallthrough.

 Also note the TLS config is "global" for the whole grpc proxy if you need a different `tls-name` for different upstreams you're out of luck.